 Take all medications as directed.
 Do not take medications that you are allergic to.
 If antibiotics are prescribed, continue to take them for the indicated length of time, even if signs and symptoms of infection are gone.

-Following treatment, you can rinse with warm salt water (1 teaspoon of salt in 1 cup of warm water) 2-3 times a day to get relief from any soreness and to help keep the treated area clean and free of any debris.
+Following treatment, you can rinse with warm salt water (use one teaspoon of salt in a glass of warm water) 2-3 times a day to get relief from any soreness and to help keep the treated area clean and free of any debris.

 Consistent and thorough daily oral hygiene is essential to the proper healing of your gum tissues.
 Brushing, flossing and rinsing with recommended products are critical.
 Use any recommended or prescribed products as directed by your Dental Hygienist.